johanzi/RNA-seq_pipeline/README.md

 ```

-## Read mapping
+## Read mapping with TopHat

 The reads were aligned, allowing 1 mismatch, to the reference genome using TopHat2 (tophat-2.1.1).
 About 90-95% of the reads should be mapping.
 If less, there can be contamination or bad sequencing.
+Check TopHat manual [here](https://ccb.jhu.edu/software/tophat/manual.shtml).

 ```